UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 </iframe>

-Notes: In the plots on this slide, we have encoded the same variable (Horsepower) to be represented by both the x-axis and the color.
-This is rarely done in practice, but it is useful to contrast and understand color schemes because we know that the colors of the points should change in a perceptually uniform manner as we move from left to right along the x-axis.
+Notes: In the plots on this slide, we have encoded the same variable (Horsepower) to be represented by both the x-axis and the colour.
+This is rarely done in practice, but it is useful to contrast and understand colour schemes because we know that the colours of the points should change in a perceptually uniform manner as we move from left to right along the x-axis.

-In the leftmost plot in this slide we used the default categorical color scheme.
+In the leftmost plot in this slide we used the default categorical colour scheme.
 As you can see this is not at all well suited to represent numerical data as the sharp transitions between hues makes it appear as if there are groups in the data, whereas we know that these values are changing gradually from left to right on the x-axis.

-In the plot to the right, we have used the default sequential color scheme for quantitative data in Altair.
+In the plot to the right, we have used the default sequential colour scheme for quantitative data in Altair.
 This conveys the gradual change in the Horsepower values in a perceptually uniform manner.
-We can clearly see that color is changing gradually from light to dark along the x-axis, although it can be hard to pinpoint exactly which number a particular color is (remember that color is not as good as position to convey an exact value even when it is easy to see the overall trend).
+We can clearly see that colour is changing gradually from light to dark along the x-axis, although it can be hard to pinpoint exactly which number a particular colour is (remember that colour is not as good as position to convey an exact value even when it is easy to see the overall trend).

 ---